DigitalMachinist/CLIMachs/docs/init/init-info.md

 ## Name

-init info - Display helpful initiative info about a token (players and GM).
+init-info - Display helpful initiative info about a token (players and GM).

 ## Synopsis

 ```
-init info [<token>]
+init-info [<token>]
 ```

 ## Description

-Init info displays whether a token has acted yet, how many turns they have completed, and the initiative order upcoming until their next turn begins.
+init-info displays whether a token has acted yet, how many turns they have completed, and the initiative order upcoming until their next turn begins.

 ## Options